-Determine if a given set, with respect to a given operation, forms a group.
+- Determine if a given set, with respect to a given operation, forms a group.

-Decide if a given subset is a subgroup.
+- Decide if a given subset is a subgroup.

-Determine the cosets of a given group.
+- Determine the group of symmetries of a given figure.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.